lionelblonde/dotfiles/README.md

     + in settings, go to filters, annoyances, and tick every box; this should remove all the cookie pop-ups
 + Paperpile
 + Session Buddy
-+ HeadingsMap
 + Pinboard Plus
 + Web Archives
-+ Remove YouTube Suggestions
 + QuicKey
 + LeechBlock NG
     + in settings, make it so that it displays what needs to be reminded
 + BlockTube
-+ Goodreads ratings for Amazon
++ SponsorBlock
++ Youtube-shorts block
++ I still don't care about cookies

 [This one](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean#installation) need be downloaded and imported.